-"This probably isn't a normal egg!"Toki Tori is a puzzle game originally released for the Game Boy Color, then remade for the Pocket PC, then getting an Updated Re-release (or several), all brought to you by Two Tribes.
-After ten years, a sequel is in the works.Toki Tori's premise is straightforward.
-Using a limited number of tools (ranging from the suitably named Freeze-o-matic to the unimposing Bubble Suit, Toki Tori has to gather up his lost and unhatched brothers and sisters (originally swept away by a tornado).The game starts slow but can be deceptively challenging on the later levels and has developed something of a cult following by the sixth or so re-release (helped in large part by Steam).
-Two Tribes has even taken to adding a couple new levels now and again to celebrate Toki Tori's expanding fan base on Steam.
-They also added a whole new world to help promote Portal 2 with a very special final level.
-A Level Editor was finally released so that fans can put together their own Easter egg hunts.The sequel was released in April 2013 on Wii U eShop with PC version released in July 2013 on Steam.
-It is much more ambitious than its predecessor with big worlds and some Metroidvania elements.
+"This probably isn't a normal egg!"Toki Tori is a puzzle game originally released for the Game Boy Color, then remade for the Pocket PC, then getting an Updated Re-release (or several), all brought to you by Two Tribes.Toki Tori's premise is straightforward.
+Using a limited number of tools (ranging from the suitably named Freeze-o-matic to the unimposing Bubble Suit), Toki Tori has to gather up his lost and unhatched brothers and sisters.The game has developed something of a cult following, helped in large part by its multiple re-releases, in particular its Steam release, which added a Level Editor so that fans could finally put together their own Easter egg hunts.A sequel was released in April 2013 on Wii U eShop, with a Steam version released in July 2013.
+It is much more ambitious than its predecessor, with big worlds and some Metroidvania elements.
 Tools have been replaced by manipulating the environment (creatures, nature, artifacts, etc.) to help you explore the levels and collect tokens instead of eggs.

 —The opening of the first game (while Toki Tori is hatching)

-The series provides examples of:
+Toki Tori provides examples of:

 - A Winner Is You: Your reward for beating all the normal levels is an animated cookout.

 - Crossover: The Steam version added the Test Lab world as part of a multiple-game-spanning promotion for Portal 2.